Architecture & Design

 - TypeScript friendliness: strong inference for “data in / data out” functions and narrow return types.

-- Runtime portability: plain objects + functions work cleanly across Node, workers, and serverless runtimes.
+- Runtime portability: plain objects + functions work cleanly across Node.js, Cloudflare Worker style runtimes, and other serverless request runtimes such as AWS Lambda.

 Why modern teams migrate toward plain functions